Raiz Invest Super

 PAYMENT OF BENEFITS BY THE TRUSTEE

-In the event that a Death or TPD benefit becomes payable, the amount of your insured benefit is payable in addition to any other accrued entitlements you have in Raiz Invest Super.
+In the event that a Death or TPD benefit becomes payable, the amount of your insured benefit is payable in addition to any other accrued entitlements you have in the Raiz Invest Superannuation.
 The Insurer pays the insured benefit to the Trustee.
 The insured benefit will be paid to you by the Trustee if you satisfy a condition of release (see Section 1 of this Guide for details).

 When deciding on the payment of the Death benefits, the Trustee will or may take into consideration any nomination of beneficiaries made in writing by you.
 For more information about nominating a beneficiary and payment of benefits on death, see Section 2 of this Guide.